MinchinWeb/prjct/README.md

 							list
   prjct goal (project number | project name)
-						Displays the goal for a given project prjct top				List top todo items prjct do <item>...
+						Displays the goal for a given project prjct generate		generates a list of project based on your todo list prjct top				List top todo items prjct do <item>...
 Do item on todo.txt prjct pri <item>... <priority>